by Doc Quantum, adapted from The Usual Suspects, screenplay by Christopher McQuarrie

 The three men looked at each other, knowing they would have to be in full agreement in whatever decision they made now.
 The alternative was too risky.

-“What do you guys think?” asked McGraw, quickly taking a leadership role in the trio.
+“What do you guys think?” asked McGraw, the first of the three to speak up.

 “I think this guy’s a &@$*#^*$#@,” said Dyce, “but if he’s got the G’s, I’m in.
 I hate the Nazis.”